-Entries sought for 4 year-long displays in 1st-time Art on the Avenue in OCC
+Entries sought for sculptural displays in 1st-time Art on the Avenue in OCC

 Call to entry applications became available to artists Jan.
-2 for the inaugural Art on the Avenue in Old Colorado City.
+2 for the inaugural Art on the Avenue, which is to feature sculptures in public view in Old Colorado City.

 Applicants must be Colorado residents.
 The cost is $20 per submittal.
 The deadline is Feb.
 28.